kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

     ![](images/cloudshell.png)

+    > **Note**: Please disregard the warning `the storage file share subscription ID is not registered to Microsoft.CloudShell Namespace` and proceed with the next task.

 ### B. Upload files to a storage account:

 1. Run the following commands in the cloud shell to download and install Miniconda.